datahub-project/datahub/docs/managed-datahub/subscription-and-notification.md

 - **User-level** (described in other sections)

 **Setting Platform-Level Notifications:**
-  - Note: this requires appropriate permissions.
-  - Go to `Settings` > `Notifications` (under the `Platform` section, not `My Notifications`).
+This requires appropriate permissions.
+Go to `Settings` > `Notifications` (under the `Platform` section, not `My Notifications`).

 **Platform-level Notifications:**
-  - Platform-level notifications are applied to all assets within Datahub.
+Platform-level notifications are applied to all assets within Datahub.
-  - Example: If "An owner is added or removed from a data asset" is ticked, the designated Slack channel or email will receive notifications for any such changes across all assets.
+Example: If "An owner is added or removed from a data asset" is ticked, the designated Slack channel or email will receive notifications for any such changes across all assets.

-**Our Recommendations**
+**Our Recommendations:**

 Notifying on tag changes for every asset in the platform would be noisy, and so we recommend to use these platform-level notifications only where appropriate.
 For example, we recommend notifications for ingestion failures routed to a central Slack channel or email.
 This will help you proactively ensure your Datahub metadata stays fresh.